Three best friends … three single hearts … all turning thirty.

 Spring’s Surprise was actually the first book I wrote.
 A freelance editor helped me get it off the ground and suggested I give Beth her own book.
 So, Sara got bumped to #2 – I hope you agree that she’s worth the wait.

-Summer’s Family Affair coming 2014.
-Advertising consultant for Chester, Dorsey & Tanner, Jenny Cohen is surrounded by male attention.
-Too bad it’s the overly-protective big-brother type.
-Architect Craig Stone hasn’t looked at another woman since his wife passed away four years ago.
-His time is taken, building a career and raising his son.
-But when his appointment with the largest development firm in town is double-booked with a black-haired beauty, he finds himself reaching for new possibilities.
+Architect, Craig Stone, hasn’t looked at another woman since his wife passed away four years ago.
+His time is taken—building a career while trying to be both mother and father to his eight-year-old son.
+But when his appointment with the largest development firm in Nashville is double-booked with a black-haired beauty, he finds himself reaching for new possibilities.

 WINTER’S MAGIC EXCERPT: